thayton/thayton.github.io/_drafts/puppeteer.md

 At the end of the `scrapeAllPages` is a call to `gotoFirstPage`.
 This function takes us back to the first page of results.
 Why is this necessary?
 Because once you get to the last page and start a new search the pager does not reset.

-In other words, if you're on the last of the results for Alabama and then you do a search for Alaska, the laste page of results for Alaska will come up instead of the first page.
+In other words, if you're on the last page of results for Alabama and then you do a search for Alaska, the last page of results for Alaska comes up instead of the first page.

 In order to handle this we explicitly click the page 1 link before starting a new search: